martinkersner/seoul-artificial-intelligence-meetup/docs/coinhive.md

 ---
 layout: default
-summary: Seoul Artificial Intelligence Meetup (aka Seoul AI) is a group of enthusiasts willing to go the extra mile in becoming one of the best in their field.
-We are sharing our domain knowledge and working on Machine Learning projects in small groups.
+summary: Seoul AI is the largest international Artificial Intelligence community in Seoul.
+Group of professionals from different fields meets twice per month in the heart of Seoul to discuss about AI or implement various AI applications.
 tags: [Seoul,"Artificial Intelligence",meetup,AI,call,presenters,practioners,"Machine Learning",Korea,Gangnam]
 ---